 These objects are therefore not really black but they emit what is now called Hawking radiation.
 This radiation field is created just outside the black hole event horizon (i.e., the point of non-return) by quantum energy fluctuations.
 The black hole itself does not create such fluctuations, but it acts as a “catalyzer” that amplifies and stabilizes such fluctuations.
 Hawking radiation is therefore a mixture of quantum effects (vacuum fluctuations) and classical physics (general relativity).
 An astonishing prediction of Hawking radiation is that black holes will lose energy in this process and thus decrease their mass (evaporate) and finally disappear.
 Our view of a black hole shifted therefore from an eternal cold object from which nothing can escape to a new beast that swallows everything it encounters but that can somehow lose weight (thanks to quantum effects) over time.
 Don’t feed the beast and at some point it will die of starvation.

-But wait a second…we know that an observer falling through the black hole should feel nothing special when crossing the event horizon.
+We know that an observer falling through the black hole should feel nothing special when crossing the event horizon.
 And we know this because general relativity (or better the equivalence principle) says so.
-But if there’s Hawking radiation then an external observer can measure the black hole temperature with a thermometer pushing it closer and closer to the black hole and see a growing temperature as the thermometer approaches the event horizon.
-So is the event horizon a special place or not ???
-If an observer falling into the black hole does not notice anything special, whereas as external observer with a thermometer sees a very specific property at the same location then there’s a conflicting description of reality.
-This is a very fundamental question because there are two principles in conflict here which represent the pillars of modern physics.
-The first is the equivalence principle which is the base of the theory of general relativity.
-The second is the conservation of quantum information that states that you cannot destroy the information carried by a physical system in any way.
+But if there’s Hawking radiation then an external observer can measure the black hole temperature with a thermometer, pushing it closer and closer to the black hole, and see a growing temperature as the thermometer approaches the event horizon.
+So is the event horizon a special place or not ?
+If an observer falling into the black hole does not notice anything special, whereas as external observer with a thermometer sees a very specific property at the same location, then there’s a conflicting description of reality.
+This is a very fundamental question because there are two principles in conflict here, which represent the pillars of modern physics.
+The first is the equivalence principle, which is the base of the theory of general relativity.
+The second is the conservation of quantum information, that states that you cannot destroy the information carried by a physical system in any way.

 This immense problem has no obvious resolution as of today.
 The problem is now known as black hole information paradox.
-The black hole swallows material with certain physical information associated with it but re-emits radiation (Hawking radiation) that carries no information about that physical system.
-Indeed the information paradox emerges because we do not have yet a unified theory that describes quantum physics and gravity at the same time (the so called quantum gravity theory), and black holes need to be described by both gravity (e.g., their gravitational field) and by quantum mechanics (e.g., Hawking radiation).
+The black hole swallows material with certain physical information associated with it but re-emits radiation (Hawking radiation) that carries no information about the physical system itself.
+Indeed the information paradox emerges because we do not have yet a unified theory that describes both quantum physics and gravity (the so called quantum gravity theory), and black holes need to be described by both gravity (e.g., their gravitational field) and by quantum mechanics (e.g., Hawking radiation).

 In the ’90s, a possible solution to this paradox, named black hole complementarity was proposed by L. Susskind and G. ‘t Hooft.
 In short, the black hole complementarity states that the event horizon is not a special place and it is a special place at the same time depending on who describes it.
 If this sounds non-sense then we should remember that modern physics is full of situations like this: light is a wave but it is also a particle, a particle has a well defined position or a well defined velocity (Heisenberg principle) and so on.